 - -Special Areas of Conservation (SACs)

 - -EC Habitats Directive

 - -Special Protection Areas (SPAs)

 - -EC Birds Directive (Council Directive 79/409/

 - -EEC on the conservation of wild birds)

-In the UK these are implemented through UK law by the Conservation (Natural Habitats, &c.)
-Regulations 1994 and Wildlife & Countryside Act 1981 (as amended)
+In the UK these are implemented through the Conservation (Natural Habitats, etc.) Regulations 1994 and Wildlife & Countryside Act 1981 (as amended).